MacGregor's bowerbird: Behaviour

 When a female comes in proximity to the bower, the male struts and calls, and opens his crest to display its full color.
 Hiding the crest except during sexual display is thought to minimize his vulnerability to predators.

+Conservation status

 Widespread and common throughout its range, MacGregor's bowerbird is evaluated as Least Concern on the IUCN Red List of Threatened Species.

-MacGregor's bowerbird was named in dedication to 'Lady Macgregor', wife of Sir William McGregor, Administrator of British New Guinea during 1888–98.
-Sir William's surname was originally, and thus formally, McGregor but he adopted the spelling MacGregor while in New Guinea as his personal preference.